Suicide Prevention Day: Commitment and Action

 - Low and middle-income countries suffer the highest rate of suicides, reaching up to 79%.

 - The most common methods used in committing suicide are hanging, ingestion of pesticides and firearms.

 How to address the issue?

-When addressing the problem on suicide, prevention and control is not impossible.
+When addressing the problem of suicide, prevention and control is not impossible.
 A deep partnership between the family and the community is needed.
-Reducing the access to pesticide, firearms and certain medication is highly recommended for a home with one of its members showing signs of suicide.
-There are also community based interventions, community mental health services, general practitioners and private mental health clinicians who can play a part in addressing suicidality on both an individual level but also from a community wide aspect.
+Reducing the access to pesticides, firearms and certain medication is highly recommended for a home with one of its members showing signs of suicide.
+There are also community-based interventions, community mental health services, general practitioners and private mental health clinicians who can play a part in addressing suicidality on both an individual level but also from a community-wide aspect.

 Telehealth for Regional Australia